 Thinking About It

-There is a lot to consider if you want to keep seahorses.
+There is a lot to consider!
 Especially since you’d probably be dedicating an entire tank to them!
 Husbandry, compatibility and housing for any prospective seahorse species must be completely researched before bringing a specimen home.
 And you will need a source of quality live food!
 Keeping these magnificent creatures is a challenge.
 Still, with the proper living environment, tankmates and feeding regimen, a seahorse can thrive in captivity for several years.